Updated 2026large-breed guide

 Why Dog Harnesses Matter for Your Irish Setter

-A harness is the primary interface between you and your Irish Setter on every walk.
-For a large-sized breed with very-high energy, the wrong harness leads to pulling, chafing, or escape -- and potential injury.
-The Irish Setter's long silky coat also affects harness choice: longer or thicker coats require wider straps that do not mat the fur, and breathable mesh panels prevent overheating underneath the harness.
-At 60-70 lbs, you need hardware and stitching rated for their strength.
+A harness is the connection between you and your Irish Setter on every walk.
+For a large-sized breed with very-high energy, the wrong harness means pulling, chafing, or escape attempts.
+The Irish Setter's long silky coat affects harness choice too: longer or thicker coats need wider straps that won't mat the fur, and breathable mesh panels prevent overheating underneath (I've seen friction-bald patches from poorly fitted harnesses on long-coated breeds).
+At 60-70 lbs, you need hardware and stitching rated for their actual pulling strength.

 Large-Breed Sizing for Irish Setter (60-70 lbs)